programmer11713/NewsMonkey/README.md

 ## Lacking
 - This project is not having Responsive Design, as News API's developer version is being used.
 The paid one is 40K+ and currently I cannot purchase it
-- In developer version of News API, the news are not fetched by the App, if the APP is hosted on anything else except localhost
+- In developer version of News API, the news are not fetched by the App, if the APP is hosted on anything except localhost
 - Due to this, I dropped the idea of making

 ## How to Use